 A Tale of Two Fathers

-The Memoir of One Man and His Two Daughters Born 42 Years Apart
+The True Story of One Man and His Two Daughters Born 42 Years Apart

 My memoir recounts two tales of fatherhood, one that began in 1968 when the Viet Nam War was raging, Bobby and Martin were assassinated, and manhood was modeled after Mad Men’s Don Draper.
 The other in 2010 when the Middle East was aflame, Barack Obama was the first black president, and I suddenly found myself in a role not unlike Jay Pritchett, Modern Family’s aging patriarch.